gramener/gramex-guide/filehandler/README.md

 ## Directory listing

 `index: true` lists all files in the directory if the `default_filename` is missing.
-To customise the directory listing, specify `index_template: filename`.
+To customize the directory listing, specify `index_template: filename`.
 This file will be shown as HTML, with `$path` replaced by the directory's absolute path, and `$body` replaced by a list of all files in that directory.